 There is something irresistible about an infant monkey.
 Many baby monkeys, such as capuchins, appear so sweet and helpless and seem like human infants.
 However, those sweet babies grow up into difficult adult monkeys and do not make good pets.

-Challenges of Raising a Monkey
+The Challenges of Raising a Monkey

-A wide range of diseases can be passed from monkeys and other primates to humans and vice versa (these are called zoonotic diseases and can be quite serious).
-Finding a vet near you who is able and willing to treat a primate can be challenging.
+A wide range of diseases can be passed between monkeys and humans.
+(These are called zoonotic diseases and can be quite serious.)
+But finding a veterinarian near you who is able and willing to treat a primate can be challenging.

 Housing Pet Monkeys